How Far Apart Are Floor Joists: A Comprehensive Guide

 What tools do I need to measure and mark joist spacing accurately?

-Yes, if you have a tape measure, chalk line, and level, you can ensure precise measurements for your joist layout.
+A tape measure, chalk line, and level will help you achieve precise measurements for your joist layout.

 How can I reinforce joists if I need to increase their load capacity?